linode/cluster-api-provider-linode/docs/src/topics/backups.md

   --flavor etcd-backup-restore \
   | kubectl apply -f -
 ```
-For more fine-grain control and to know more about etcd backups, refere [backups.md](../topics/etcd.md)
+For more fine-grain control and to know more about etcd backups, refer to [the backups section of the etcd page](../topics/etcd.md#etcd-backups)

 ## Object Storage